Tcl 9.0/Tk9.0 Documentation > Tcl Commands, version 9.0.4 > lseq

 5 4 3 2 1

-Start defines the initial value and end defines the limit, not necessarily the last value. lseq produces a list with count elements, and if count is not supplied, it is computed as:
+Start defines the initial value and end defines the limit, not necessarily the last value. lseq produces a list with count elements, always, even if the step value is 0. and if count is not supplied, it is computed as:

 EXAMPLES